-At the end of 2020, HBFI had five products available for the finance of residential development.
-These products allow the funding of housing developments from five units to over 300 units with each product having a price range commensurate with the nature of the development type and the related risk parameters.
+Throughout 2021, HBFI had six products available for the finance of residential development.
+The finance available via these products facilitated funding for residential developments ranging from five units to over 300 units, with the price range for each product being proportionate to the relevant risk parameters and the type of development.

-The Under 10 Units product benefits from the Competitiveness of Enterprises and Small and Medium-sized Enterprises ("COSME") guarantee scheme operated by the European Investment Fund.
-This guarantee allows for the funding of small developments that might otherwise fall outside the HBFI risk appetite and would most likely not be funded in the market.
-This is particularly relevant to small developments in the regions, that can have a positive and disproportionate impact on the local community relative to their size.
+The product for Under 10 Units continues to benefit from the Competitiveness of Enterprises and Small and Medium-sized Enterprises ("COSME") guarantee scheme which is operated by the European Investment Fund.
+This allows small developments, that might otherwise fall outside the HBFI risk appetite and would most likely not be financed in the market, to get funding.
+This product is of particular relevance to small developments in regional Ireland, that can have a positive and significant impact on the surrounding community relative to their size.